How to Send Emails with PHP Mail() Function and PHP Mailer

 ?>

-PHP mail() function can also be used to send HTML-formatted emails.
-This format is highly customizable compared to plain text messages.
+PHP mail() function can also be used to send an HTML email.
+This format is highly customizable compared to a plain text message.

 The process to send HTML mail is the same, but you need to include an HTML message and additional parameter headers this time.

-Here is an example of a basic script to send an email with HTML formatting:
+Here is an example of a basic script to send an HTML email:

 <?php